Mothais Sur Feuille

 These summary details have been prepared for information purposes only.
 While we have taken care in preparing this summary and believe it is accurate, it is not a substitute for reading the product packaging and label prior to use.
 Paxton & Whitfield is unable to accept liability for any incorrect information.
 If you require specific advice, please contact our mail order team on 01451 823460 or email email@example.com.

-This cheese is a stylish and eye-catching addition to any cheese board - oval in shape and wrapped in a dried Chestnut leaf.
-It has a full, complex and rich flavour, with a creamy yet firm texture that in our opinion makes it one of the best goats' cheeses you can find.
+This cheese is a stylish and eye-catching addition to any cheese board - circular in shape and wrapped in a dried Chestnut leaf.
+It has a full, complex and rich flavour, with a creamy yet firm texture.

 The function of the Chestnut leaf is two-fold.
 Firstly aesthetic, and secondly it takes moisture from the cheese, but retains it and gives it back to the cheese as and when the cheese needs it.
 This is evident on the mature cheese as when it is broken in half; it is creamy to the crust on the side where the leaf has been.
 It is therefore imperative to never peel the leaf from the cheese until eaten.

 The Mothais Sur Feuille is similar in style to the better-known and protected Chabichou du Poitou.
 Unlike the little tower-shaped Chabichou, this cheese is oval and is wrapped in a dried Chestnut leaf.
 Monsieur Georgelet, amongst others, is striving to keep the cheese unrivalled and unique through obtaining a Protected Designation of Origin.
 The PDO will stipulate, among other things, that the addition of the leaf occurs between 3-5 days after the cheese is made, something fundamental to the quality of the cheese according to those who make it.